 Live Migration of Workloads

 Migrating workloads between compute nodes and storage types is a crucial feature of any modern hypervisor.
-OpenShift Virtualization allows the sumple and easy process of migrating your virtual machine compute and storage from one place to another.
+OpenShift Virtualization allows the simple and easy process of migrating your virtual machine compute and storage from one place to another.

 Accessing the OpenShift Cluster